Increasingly, major sport events have been recognized as both economic drivers and powerful place-brand builders for cities.

 For more information on our sport tourism projects and consulting services, please contact Russell Reimer, President.

 Russell has been, and continues to be, an integral part of the successful bid to bring Red Bull Crashed Ice to Edmonton for the first time in March of 2015.
-Combining his professionalism, extensive network and inherent understanding of sport tourism, the “Crown Jewel” of Red Bull’s event portfolio will now reach a whole new audience in one of the biggest hockey towns in Canada.
+Combining his professionalism, extensive network and inherent understanding of sport tourism, the “Crown Jewel” of Red Bull’s global event portfolio will now reach a whole new audience in one of the biggest hockey towns in Canada.

 Russell has an intimate understanding of the action sports world and helped us to successfully navigate the sport tourism market in Canada to form meaningful partnerships that enhanced our event and exposed our brand to a new audience.